abdulmunimjemal/SharAI/README.md

 ## <a id="acknowledgments"></a>Acknowledgments

 - **IslamQA.info**: For providing the dataset and serving as the foundation for SharAI’s knowledge base.
-- **OpenAI**: For the AI tools and frameworks that make this project possible.
-- **The Muslim Community**: For their support and feedback in building a tool that serves the Ummah.

 ---

 ## Contact